 Ms. Bissada received the 2017 Friend of the Conference Award from the Conference of California Bar Associations (CCBA) in recognition of her tireless efforts on behalf of the organization while serving her term on the Board of Directors, as well as her continued volunteer work in assisting in the planning of the organization’s Annual Legislative Day in Sacramento.
 This Statewide Award was presented to Ms. Bissada at the organization’s annual conference in Sacrament in October 2017 in Sacramento.

 Ms. Bissada received the 2010 Dorothy M. Wolfe Award in recognition of her extraordinary devotion and pro bono work with the Legal Aid Society; for aiding those who would not otherwise have access to vital legal services.
-Ms. Bissada brings the same tenacity to her pro bono work as she does her practice.
+Ms. Bissada brings the same tenacity to her practice.
 Ms. Bissada worked as an exemplary volunteer for the Domestic Violence Collaborative Pro Bono Project, through which she represented low-income victims of domestic violence, aiding them in their filings and making court appearances on their behalf.

-Ms. Bissada also worked with the Legal Aid Society of San Mateo County by mentoring and inspiring other attorneys to take pro bono cases through the project.
+In the past, Ms. Bissada worked with the Legal Aid Society of San Mateo County by mentoring and inspiring other attorneys to take pro bono cases through the project.
 She supports and trains her associate attorneys at Flicker, Kerin, Kruger & Bissada LLP to take on pro bono cases in the community.

-Ms. Bissada has earned a number of other legal achievements in her career, including Best Lawyers® by US News & World Report (2018-2022) and Super Lawyers® by Thomson Reuters, which she has earned for over 17 years.
+Ms. Bissada has earned a number of other legal achievements throughout her career, including Best Lawyers® by US News & World Report and Super Lawyers® by Thomson Reuters, which she has earned for over 17 years.
 She has also earned the additional distinction of the Top 50 Women since 2012 and as Top 10 and Top 100 Attorneys for multiple consecutive years.

 After graduating from California Western School of Law in 1994, Ms. Bissada made a purposeful decision to move back to the Bay Area to start her family and career.
 This decision was motivated by a desire to make a contribution to the legal field in the community where she was raised.
-The driving force behind Ms. Bissada’s commitment to helping underrepresented members of her community comes from her parent’s immigration to the Bay Area.
+The driving force behind Ms. Bissada’s commitment to giving back to members of the community comes from her parent’s immigration to the Bay Area.